Trnávka (Nový Jičín District)

 Trnávka (Trnawka) is a municipality and village in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
 It has about 800 inhabitants.

 History

 The first written mention of Trnávka is from 1307.

+Demographics

 Sights

-The landmark of Trnávka is a baroque castle from the 18th century with a partially preserved landscape park with a pond.
+The main landmark of Trnávka is the Baroque castle from the 18th century with a partially preserved landscape park with a fishpond.
 The pond and its surroundings is protected as a nature reserve.